janlelis/object_shadow/README.md

 ![Object and Shadow](/object_shadow.png)

-With **shadow**, every Ruby object has a shadow which encapsulates a clean API to access the object's variables and methods.
+With **shadow**, every Ruby object has a shadow which provides a clean API to access the object's variables and methods.

 Never again you will have to do the `x.methods - Object.methods` trick to get a meaningful method list.